The second leading cause of divorce is…

 Setting up joint investments and retirement plans has been a fantastic way for them to establish trust, show their commitment to one another and plan for the future together.

-Having a third party involved seems to make it easier.
+Having a third party involved seems to make it easier to create goals and a plan to reach them.

 It takes the pressure off each individual and, instead, looks at their finances in a way that’s devoid of emotion, biases and conflict.